pipe1204/pipe1204/README.md

 <br />

-I'm Andre, a Junior Front End Developer from  🇨🇴 Cali, Colombia, currently living in  🇦🇺 Melbourne, Australia.Currently studying to become a Full Stack Developer 🧑🏻‍💻
+I'm Andre, father of Matias and a Junior Front End Developer from  🇨🇴 Cali, Colombia, currently living in  🇦🇺 Melbourne, Australia.Currently studying to become a Full Stack Developer 🧑🏻‍💻

 **THINGS I CODE WITH**